European companies confront IPO risks as Renk cancels float

 "It's turbulent waters right now, so anything that's not really well anchored by long-only investors is going to struggle," said Andreas Bernstorff, head of Equity Capital Markets for Europe, the Middle East and Africa (EMEA) at BNP Paribas.

-Renk in a statement on Wednesday evening cited a "clouded" market environment for its decision to pull its planned listing, which would have given it a potential valuation of up to 1.8 billion euros.
+Renk in a statement on Wednesday evening cited a "clouded" market environment for its decision to pull its planned listing, which sought a valuation of up to 1.8 billion euros.

 In recent days Renk's corporate peers including Hensoldt HAGG.DE and Rheinmetall RHMG.DE had been trading down and Germany's DAX fell almost 2% in the run-up to its planned listing.